MariaLundgren/CO-OP-Game-Review/TESTING.md

 -	I want to be able to edit game reviews that I have already posted.
     -    On the edit review page the user can change a review and rating that has been added by the user.
+- I should not be able to edit the game titles or reviews that others have shared.
+    - On the edit review page there are security so that the user can't edit a review if they aren't a registed user that are logged in to their account, if another user has created that game title or if the title has alrady been deltet fom the db.

 #### Manual testing of Edit Review